smittreiter/DneStorefrontDarkMode/README.md

 Dark Mode for Shopware 6 Storefront
 =====

-### Note This plugin is still in early development and will be released for Shopware 6.5

 This plugin for [Shopware 6](https://www.shopware.de) adds a dark mode with auto-detection and/or toggle to the storefront.

 The plugin offers the following features: